paolini99/DigitalClock_on_DE1SoC_FPGA_HPS/README.md

   - Manages blinking (`blink_state`)
   - Monitors the encoder and computes delta
   - Changes mode on button press
   - Writes current values to the display register
+- ⚠️ The software runs in **bare-metal mode**, without any operating system.
+  It is **compiled and uploaded using the Altera Monitor Program**, which enables direct execution and debugging on the HPS.

 ---

 ## 🛠 Technologies Used
 - **Terasic DE1-SoC Board**
 - **Intel Quartus Prime + Platform Designer**
-- **C language** running on HPS
+- **C language** running on HPS (bare-metal)
 - **Custom hardware modules**: Timer, PIO, Seven-Segment Display
 - **JTAG UART** for testing/debugging
 - **Memory-mapped I/O** for HPS ↔ FPGA communication